SK-skittlefake/SK-skittlefake/README.md

 # 👋 Hi there, everyone!
-- 👋 Hey, I’m Tran Xuan Thanh, but you can just call me "skittlefake", "skittlefake1" or simply "sk".
+- 👋 Hey, I’m Tran Xuan Thanh, but you can just call me "SKittlefake" or "sk.skittlefake".
 - 🎂 14 years old.
 - 🇻🇳 Proudly from Vietnam.
 - 😃 Pronouns: he/him.